influxdata/docs-v2/content/influxdb/cloud-dedicated/reference/cli/influxctl/_index.md

   To silence the warning, make one of the following changes to your system:

-  - Unset the `GTK_MODULES` environment variable or remove `gail:atk-bridge` from it's value.
+  - Unset the `GTK_MODULES` environment variable or remove `gail:atk-bridge` from its value.
   - Remove the `libatk-adaptor` package and reboot.